-These things usually may happen in crowded areas visited by tourists, such as walking streets, sights, markets, buses, etc. These people mostly work together and you may face with more than one person and beware that if you tackle them, they might take out the knives they have to run away.
+These things usually may happen in crowded areas visited by tourists, such as walking streets, sights, markets, buses, etc. These people mostly work together and you may face more than one person and beware that if you tackle them, they might take out the knives they have to run away.

 A common way of stealing is that one of the thieves might bump into you or distract you and the other would steal your valuables.
-Try using money belts or put your valuables in places that are out of the thieves reach.
+Try using money belts or put your valuables in places that are out of the thieves’ reach.

 Avoid carrying more valuable items than you can handle and use your hotel safe box for things you do not need.
 If you are going for a long bus or train ride that you may fall asleep, be prepared because professional thieves would take your things from your pockets without waking you up.

 In China like many other popular travel destinations, the criminal has developed methods to take advantage of the tourists and in some cases, even the police could not be much of help and it’s better to be careful and avoid them.
-This kind of criminal behavior is at their most especially during holidays when the number of tourists is high and they tend to let their guards down.
+This kind of criminal behavior is at its most especially during holidays when the number of tourists is high and they tend to let their guards down.

 Only exchange your currency inside a branch of the Bank of China or at a star-rated hotel avoid exchanging with the people on the street at all costs because this may not work the way you hope for.